dmidlo/histdata.com-tools/docs/schrodinger-bridge-challenger.md

 # Constrained Schrödinger-bridge challenger

-`histdatacom.synthetic.schrodinger_bridge` is an opt-in, dependency-free CPU research challenger.
-It tests whether a finite-state path-space transport can improve reconstruction diagnostics while immutable observations, information boundaries, historical exclusions, and the EURGBP/EURUSD/GBPUSD triangle stay authoritative.
-It cannot replace the certified empirical default or promote itself.
+`histdatacom.synthetic.schrodinger_bridge` supplies one registered, dependency-free CPU proposal engine.
+Its challenger role tests finite-state path-space transport while immutable observations and historical constraints stay authoritative.
+Because its implemented target is broker-conditioned, it is research-only in the HistData milestone; OANDA and broker execution remain deferred and it cannot enter product selection.

 ## Falsifiable hypothesis and comparators